 Be happy.
 Be grateful for everything you have no matter what your situation is.
 Stress is a huge negative that feeds the diabetes disease.
 Slow down.
 Become more patient and change your thoughts and avoid all the negativities that cause you stress you don’t need.
 Your body will function better with lower blood sugar numbers and having your diabetes under control, but you don’t want your numbers too low.

 I’m happy if you learned something about diabetes and stress management.
-But if you require something else to help you lower your blood sugar, this is for you!
+But if you require something else to help you lower your blood sugar, then check below.
 And if you have any questions about diabetes and stress management please leave a comment below.
 I’d be glad to hear from you!